 Contributed entries to this blog are welcome and encouraged.
 Please contact Sharon at email@example.com with your entry.

 I came to the planning world relatively late in my career.
 Although I worked on forests that were planning in the late 70’s and early 80’s (as the Area Geneticist for the Winema, Fremont, Ochoco and Deschutes), I managed to avoid planning except for some silvicultural models.
-I was the Director of an NFS Genetics Lab in Placerville, CA for a couple of years, then went on a hiatus to the RPA staff (worked on the 95 RPA), then managed the McIntire Stennis research program for the Agency Formerly Known as CSREES, then back to FS R&D and then back to the National Forests in the NEPA shop in DC.
-Along the way, I happened to be working at the Office of Science and Technology Policy when the 2000 Planning Rule was being cleared, and worked on the 2005 Rule in the DC office.
+I was the Director of an NFS Genetics Lab in Placerville, CA for a couple of years, then went on a hiatus to the RPA staff (worked on the 95 RPA), then managed the McIntire Stennis research program for the Agency Formerly Known as CSREES, then back to FS R&D and then back to the National Forests in the NEPA shop in DC, and finally ended up as the Planning Director for the Rocky Mountain Region.
+Somehow I also became a Roadless geek from many years of working on Colorado Roadless.
 But, fortunately for my sanity, I have done many other interesting non-planning things, which are in the link above.
 I have a B.S. in Forestry from U.C.
 Berkeley, a Masters in Forest Science from Yale F&ES and a Ph.D. in Genetics from University of New Hampshire.

-I grew up in the rural Wisconsin village of Elkhart Lake, in Sheboygan County, surrounded by the Kettle Moraine State Forest, marshland and dairy farms.
+I grew up in rural Wisconsin – in the Village of Elkhart Lake – surrounded by the Kettle Moraine State Forest, where my family goes back six generations.
 I’ve lived in Missoula, Montana since 1996 working on a variety of public lands issues.
-My love for forests and wildlands came from my family – dad was a house painter and mom was a nurse.
-Dad got one week vacation a year and it was always spent camping on public lands, mainly the Northern Highlands State Forest up near Boulder Junction or various spots in the Chequamegon and Nicolet National Forests.
+My love for forests and wildlands came from my family.
+My dad was a house painter and got just one week vacation (unpaid) a year and it was always spent tent camping on public lands, mainly the Northern Highlands State Forest or various spots in the Chequamegon and Nicolet National Forests in Wisconsin.
 In addition to being a certified high school English and history teacher, I paid my way through college by working at a lumber company building trusses and even spent a summer as a wildland firefighter in Oregon.
 I’ve been curious about public lands issues for the past 20 years and am the director of the WildWest Institute.
 In my free-time I enjoy gardening, native landscaping, putting up food, hunting morels, elk and deer and, if you can believe it, playing the game of golf.
 Email: firstname.lastname@example.org.

 Andy Stahl, a forester, is Executive Director of Forest Service Employees for Environmental Ethics.
 Andy has worked for the USDA-Forest Service, Associated Oregon Loggers, National Wildlife Federation, and Sierra Club Legal Defense Fund (now called Earthjustice).
 When he’s not raising two children on his 42-acre farm, he races bicycles.
 His non-racing accomplishments can be found here.